 With tourism continuing to rise in the 1970s, the city government prioritized the threats from tourism and commercialism in its discussions regarding updating the 1959 General Plan.
 The 1973 commercial building moratorium and subsequent 1974 building control ordinance was one such step.
-The emergency ordinance banned the construction of new hotels and motels, prohibited commercial shop additions to apartment units, reduced the maximum size of commercial buildings from 10,000 to 8,000 square feet and limited the height of structures to 30 feet and a two-story maximum.67 In a similar vein, the Planning Commission, led by the efforts of Albert Henry Hill, proposed a four-month ban on new restaurants in 1974.
+The emergency ordinance banned the construction of new hotels and motels, prohibited commercial shop additions to apartment units, reduced the maximum size of commercial buildings from 10,000 to 8,000 square feet and limited the height of structures to 30 feet and a two-story maximum.64 In a similar vein, the Planning Commission, led by the efforts of Albert Henry Hill, proposed a four-month ban on new restaurants in 1974.
 Local newspapers noted that Carmel had too many restaurants, "with nearly one restaurant seat for every man, woman and child living in the city."
 53 restaurants were within the city limits in 1974, combining for a total of 3,060 restaurant seats.
-Noting the geometric proliferation of restaurants, Albert Henry Hill stated: "Sixty persons to each restaurant in Carmel to me is ludicrous."68 Despite the moratoriums and the various studies conducted, various issues delayed the General Plan update, which was not passed until December of 1983 and was officially adopted in 1984.
+Noting the geometric proliferation of restaurants, Albert Henry Hill stated: "Sixty persons to each restaurant in Carmel to me is ludicrous."
+Despite the

-65 All information in these two paragraphs is summarized from the book Pebble Beach Golf Links: The Official History by Neal Hotelling,
+62 All information in these two paragraphs is summarized from the book Pebble Beach Golf Links: The Official History by Neal Hotelling,

-66 "Merchants See Tourism as Mixed Blessing," Carmel Pine Cone, 8/30/73.
+63 "Merchants See Tourism as Mixed Blessing," Carmel Pine Cone, 8/30/73.